Skip to content

 SEA mode

-SEA mode never uses bytecode.
-Source is always plaintext in a SEA binary.
-This is a deliberate trade-off — see SEA vs Standard.
+SEA mode never uses bytecode — source is always plaintext in a SEA binary.
+See SEA vs Standard for the trade-off.

 See also